 - At-home care helps the NHS who have elderly patients in beds simply because they don’t have a place to go that can provide adequate care.

 One extremely distressing occurrence that results from a person having to go into a care home, is having to rehome their pets, or worse have their pets put down.
 This is because most residential care homes do not accept pets.
 Think about your own pet and how much you love them and consider them a part of the family.
-Imagine having to give them up in order to have full time care, or worse have them put to sleep.
+Imagine having to give them up in order to have full time elderly care, or worse have them put to sleep.
 That would be a heart-breaking decision for anyone.
 Paying for care at home not only avoids that terrible situation, but also promotes higher quality of life by enabling the person to remain with their pet, who provides them with daily joy and company.

 On a day to day basis, those with live-in care can also enjoy many of the things they used to enjoy in life.
 Baking, walks, hobbies, visiting friends, playing board games: there are plenty of life-enhancing activities to be enjoyed when you have a live-in carer.
 They will look for ways to enhance your quality of life alongside providing you with the best possible care in your own home.